SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 export {handlers};
 ```

-To set up your response you will have to create a unique handler for this specific endpoint.
-To do that you have to put a specific endpoint as a first argument of rest.get() function (https://api.thecatapi.com/v1/images/search - in our example).
+To set up your response you will have to create a unique handler for each specific endpoint.
+To do that you have to put a unique endpoint as the first argument of rest.get() function (https://api.thecatapi.com/v1/images/search - in our example).
 The second thing that you pass to this function is a callback and this is where you handle how the server should respond.
 So you are giving here 3 things (req, res, ctx):

 1. req - actual request
-2. res - response function which you trigger to get response back
+2. res - response function which you trigger to get a response back
 3. ctx - context to build up responses

 From this function you will have to return the response with some context inside (ctx).
-For exaple you can return response status (ctx.status(200)) and actual body of your response in our example we have returned JSON (ctx.json()) with some data.
-In body of response you can return literally anything, but your JSON structure should be matching regular API call response, otherwise your tests may fail.
+For example you can return response status (ctx.status(200)) and the actual body of your response in our example we have returned JSON (ctx.json()) with some data.
+In the body of rthe esponse, you can return literally anything, but your JSON structure should be matching regular API call response, otherwise your tests may fail.

 #### Server